Cigna's pharmacy benefit unit to prefer cheaper insulin drug from Viatris - NewsBreak

 The unit, Express Scripts, said it expects cost savings of $20 million in 2022 by preferring the Semglee injection.

-Drugmakers such as Eli Lilly (LLY.N), Sanofi and Novo Nordisk (NOVOb.CO) have been under pressure to make their insulin products more affordable amid heavy criticism from lawmakers and patients in a country with a diabetes problem.
+Drugmakers such as Eli Lilly, Sanofi and Novo Nordisk have been under pressure to make their insulin products more affordable amid heavy criticism from lawmakers and patients in a country with a diabetes problem.

 One in 10 Americans, or 34 million people, have diabetes, and researchers have found significant increases in the disease among both sexes and across racial and ethnic groups.